Pilot Projects

 Contamination

 Research from the past years has shown that the Winterbeek is heavily polluted along a 17 km section, mainly by heavy metals and chlorides.
 The contamination is largely the result of earlier wastewater discharges from industries and households.
-These substances are carried along by the current and have accumulated in the sediments of the river.
-The floodplain area and the banks of this watercourse are also contaminated by flooding and by the placing of cleared sludge on the banks.
+These substances are carried along by the current and have accumulated in the sediments of the stream.
+The floodplain area and the banks are also contaminated by flooding and by the placing of cleared sludge on the banks.

 Today, the discharge of pollutants has stopped.
-However, historical contamination present in the sediment threatens, if it is not already present in, the flood areas.
+However, historical contamination present in the sediment threatens, if not already present, the flood areas.

 LIFE NARMENA focuses specifically on techniques to remediate the heavy metals, particularly cadmium and arsenic.

 Since this subarea is of natural value, impactful remediation techniques, such as excavating soil and sediment are to be avoided.
 Nature-based remediation is planned here, in the context of LIFE NARMENA.
-However, it is important that the upstream sections of the river are tackled first, before measures can be taken in this subarea.
-In this sense, the planning of the pilot project depends on the timing of the remediation works in the upstream areas.
-To prevent extra influx of contamination, sludge traps are constructed at the start of the remediation works in the first subareas to be tackled.
+However, it is important that the upstream sections of the river are tackled first, before measures can be taken in this area.
+In this sense, the planning of the pilot project depends on the timing of the remediation works in the upstream trajectory of the Winterbeek.
+To prevent extra influx of contamination, sludge traps are constructed at the start of the remediation works in the upstream sections to be tackled.

 Free surface water flow constructed wetland

-Within the sphere of influence of the Winterbeek, near the Kloosterbeemden and Demerbroeken, an artificial wetland is planned that will damp the stream.
-Works are planned to raise the groundwater to the level of the Grote Leigracht, almost permanently inundating the area.
-This will lead to reduction processes in the subsoil, as a result of which sulphides will be formed, that bind to cadmium and other heavy metals.
+Within the sphere of influence of the Winterbeek, in the Kloosterbeemden nature reserve, a constructed wetland is planned that will dampen the stream.
+Measures are defined to raise the groundwater to the level of the Grote Leigracht, almost permanently inundating the area.
+This will lead to reduction processes in the subsoil, as a result of which sulphides will be formed, that bind to the metals.
 This greatly reduces mobility and bioavailability, leading to immobilisation of the contamination and reduced uptake by organisms.
 Effectiveness and potential side effects will be closely monitored in the early years of the construction of the wetland.

-This type of wetland is a local natural phenomenon in the region, from which many typical habitats will develop.
-It will therefore promote nature conservation and biodiversity in this area.
+This type of wetland is a local natural phenomenon in the region, a starting point for many typical habitats to develop.
+It will therefore promote nature conservation and biodiversity.

 Team NARMENA